 Pork processors should provide housing that: (1) ensures good nutrition and, correspondingly, good body condition; (2) maximizes the health of the pig (i.e., absence of disease and injuries); (3) provides a good environment in terms of things like air quality, temperature and humidity; and (4) promotes good mental health (e.g., supports the expression of normal patterns of behavior and minimizes stress).

-We acknowledge there are various ways to achieve our animal welfare beliefs outlined above, including implementation of sow group housing systems, sometimes referred to at "gestation crate free."
-In 2013, we achieved our goal of purchasing 100 percent of Chili's Baby Back Ribs from suppliers using sow group housing.
+We acknowledge there are various ways to achieve our animal welfare beliefs outlined above, including implementation of sow group housing systems, sometimes referred to as "gestation crate free."
 We will continue to work with our suppliers to implement group housing systems for all of our pork products with a goal of completing this project by the end of 2025.